Exact Subgraph Isomorphism Network with Mixed $L_{0,2}$ Norm Constraint for Predictive Graph Mining: Proposed Method: Exact Subgraph Isomorphism Network

 \subsection{Optimization}

-Our optimization algorithm is based on the block coordinate descent \citep{xu2017globally}, in which each one of $\*B, \*b$, and $\*\Theta$ are updated alternately while the other two parameters are fixed.
-Since $\*B$ has the group sparse penalty, we apply the well-known proximal gradient method \citep{bech2009fast,parikh2014proximal}.
-On the other hand, $\*b$ and $\*\Theta$ have no sparse penalty and we can simply apply the standard gradient descent.
+Our optimization algorithm is based on the block coordinate descent, in which each one of $\*B, \*b$, and $\*\theta$ are updated alternately while the other two parameters are fixed.
+Since $\*B$ has the group sparse constraint, we apply iterative hard thresholding (IHT) to $\*B$ \citep[e.g.,][]{beck2013sparsity,bao2014ell0,yuan2018gradient,damadi2022gradient}.
+On the other hand, $\*b$ and $\*\theta$ have no sparse penalty and we can simply apply the standard gradient descent.